Daeer-Projects/Dylan-Beattie-and-the-Linebreakers/BehindBlueEyes.md

 ## Alternative Lyrics

-[Verse 1]
+[Verse1]
 No one knows what it's like
 To be the bad app
-To be the sad chap
+To be the sad app
 Behind blue screen
 And no one knows what it's like
-To be outdated
+To be hated
-To be frustrated
+To be dated
-With endless routine

-[Pre-Chorus]
+To produce only logs

+[Chorus]
-But my code, it isn't flawless
+But my code, it's not as flawless
 As my logic seems to be
 I have bugs, only solace
-My love is coding
+My love is coding that's never free
-That's never free

-[Chorus]
+[Verse2]
 No one knows what it's like
-To debug my life
+To debug errors
-Day and night
+Like I do
 And I blame you
-No one crashes back as hard
+No one hits back as hard
-On their keyboard
+On their PRs
-None of my files and code
+None of my code or hacks
-Can break through
+Can get through

-[Verse 2]
+[Chorus]
-But my code, it isn't flawless
+But my code, it's not as flawless
 As my logic seems to be
-I have lines, only endless
+I have bugs, only solace
-My love is coding
+My love is coding that's never free

-That's never free
+[Bridge]
+Discover
+L-I-M-P, say it, discover
+L-I-M-P, say it, discover
+L-I-M-P, say it, discover
+L-I-M-P, say it, discover

+[Verse3]
+No one knows what it's like
+To be installed
+To be corrupted
+Behind blue screen
+And no one knows how to say
+That they're sorry
+And don't worry
+I have more backups

 [Chorus]
-No one knows what it's like
-To code with passion
-Like I do
-And I blame you
-No one glitches back as hard
-On their circuit
-None of my bytes and scripts
-Can breakthrough

-[Bridge]
-Discover, I'm a nerd
-Hiding my laughter
-Behind my master
-Behind my master
-How does it compute?
-How does it compute?
-To be without Wi-Fi
-Like a disconnected guy
-Like a USB drive
+But my code, it's not as flawless
+As my logic seems to be
+I have bugs, only solace
+My love is coding that's never free

 [Outro]
-Ah, ah, ah
 No one knows what it's like
 To be the bad app
-To be the sad chap
+To be the sad app
 Behind blue screen